Authored by the expert who managed and guided the team behind the Albania Property Pack

 What's the typical size and location for $500k in Albania in 2026?

-As of early 2026, a $500,000 budget (approximately 41 million ALL or 426,000 euros) in Albania typically buys 110 to 180 square meters in premium Tirana districts or 90 to 160 square meters in prime coastal locations with sea views, putting you firmly in the upper market segment.
+As of early 2026, $500,000 (about 426,000 euros or 41 million ALL) places you firmly in premium Tirana territory, where you can expect about 110 to 180 square meters in districts like Blloku or near Liqeni Artificial, or about 90 to 160 square meters in prime coastal locations with sea views in Sarande or Vlore.

 Finally, please note that we cover all the housing price data in Albania here.